brainboard/docs/cloud-architectures/cloud-resource.md

 Cloud resource is any resource available at the cloud provider that has either a Terraform resource or data source associated with it.

 * This resource can be drag & dropped from the left bar.
-* Every cloud resource has a set of configuration parameters that you can customize on the ID card of that resource.
+* Every cloud resource has a set of configuration parameters that you can customize in the Resource Configuration panel of that resource.
 * There are **5** types of nodes:
   1. Cloud resource: this resource will be created when you provision the infrastructure.
   2. Data source: it refers to an existing cloud resource.
   3. Module: Terraform module.
   4. Container: it can contain other resource and give them its properties.
 E.g. AWS VPC, or Azure virtual network.
   5. Icon only: this resource is just graphic and has no Terraform representation.
-* Refer to the [identity card](../cloud-design/design-area/id-card.md) page for more information on how to configure resources.
+* Refer to the [Resource Configuration](../cloud-design/resource-configuration.md) page for more information on how to configure resources.

 ### Types of resources